Dread & Alive

 Dread & Alive is a Jamaican-inspired multimedia series spanning comic books, novels, and reggae music created and written by Nicholas Da Silva, a multidisciplinary artist and musician known professionally as Zoolook.
-Nicholas Da Silva is also the founder and editor-in-chief of IRIE magazine.
+Zoolook is also the founder and editor-in-chief of Irie magazine.
 Dread & Alive follows Drew McIntosh before, during and after being empowered by a sacred amulet created by the ancient Jamaican Maroons.

 Publication history

-Its creator, Nicholas Da Silva, conceptualized the Dread & Alive series.
+Its creator, Nicholas Da Silva, known professionally as Zoolook, conceptualized the Dread & Alive series.
 It is the first superhero comic book with a Jamaican as the protagonist thus making it culturally relevant and boldly revolutionary in its undertaking.
 It's also noted as the first reggae comic book with a reggae soundtrack.

 Release

 The first issue of the Dread & Alive comic book series was released on February 6, 2010, on the birthday of international reggae icon Bob Marley.
 The series is also one of the first of its kind to undertake charity 30% of all digital sales, and 10% of all print sales from Issue #1 will go toward non-profit group HELP Jamaica!

-The series will also see release on a compact disk featuring reggae acts such as Third World (band), Sahra Indio, Sly and Robbie, Shaggy (musician) and Freddy Locks.
+The series also planned a release on a compact disk featuring reggae acts such as Third World (band), Sahra Indio, Sly and Robbie, Shaggy (musician) and Freddy Locks.